Neymar injury: Brazil star to miss Copa America after suffering ankle injury | Goal.com

 The Paris Saint-Germain star started in a front three alongside Richarlison and Gabriel Jesus as Brazil began preparations for this summer's South American tournament.

-But Neymar was forced out after just 21 minutes after suffering an apparent right ankle injury in a tackle.
+But Neymar was forced out after just 21 minutes after suffering a right ankle injury in a tackle.

-The Brazil star was seen crying on the bench after suffering the injury and was helped down to the dressing room with the assistance of team personnel.
+The Brazil star was seen in tears on the bench after the injury and was helped down to the dressing room with the assistance of team personnel.
 Neymar was replaced by Everton Soares in the Brazil lineup.

 Neymar was recently replaced as Brazil's captain with Dani Alves stepping into the role ahead of this summer's tournament.